-Formally, the disaster shock is implemented as an exogenous deviation from the baseline projections starting in 2026, affecting only the real activity and fiscal balance channels.
+Formally, the disaster shock is implemented as an exogenous deviation from the baseline projections starting in 2026, affecting only the real activity and fiscal balance channels in the headline specification.
 Let $s_h$ denote the deviation applied at horizon $h$ relative to the baseline projection.
 The shock-adjusted variables are thus expressed as:

-For illustration, the vectors below present the output under the \textit{distribution for period~$t$} configuration.
-In this case, the model generates a sequence of shocks to real GDP growth and the primary balance corresponding to the 5th percentile of the empirical distribution of earthquake-related impacts:
+For illustration, the vectors below present the output of the \textit{distribution for period~$t$} configuration for Croatia.
+The model generates a sequence of shocks to real GDP growth and the primary balance corresponding to the 5th percentile of the empirical distribution of earthquake-related impacts:

-where each element $s_h^i$ for $i=\{g,pb\}$ represents the annual deviation from the baseline in percentage points of GDP at horizon $h$.
-These values describe the temporal propagation of the shock.
-An initial contraction in output and deterioration in the fiscal balance followed by a gradual recovery.
+where each element $s_h^i$ for $i \in \{g, pb\}$ represents the annual deviation from the baseline in percentage points of GDP at horizon $h$.
+These values describe the temporal propagation of the shock: an initial contraction in output and deterioration in the fiscal balance, followed by a gradual recovery.